SiqiD47/Front-End-Web-Development-with-React/README.md

-***To run this webiste:***
+#To run this webiste:

-1. go to the json-server folder and run:
+1. Go to the json-server folder and run:

-   json-server --watch db.json -d 2000 -p 3001
+   **json-server --watch db.json -d 2000 -p 3001**

-   => *connect the server to get/post data*
+   => connect the server to get/post data

-2. go to the React/confusion fold and run:
+2. Then go to the React/confusion fold and run:

-   npm start
+   **npm start**

-   => *run the website*
+   => run the website

-**Deployment:**
+#Deployment:

-1. Run "npm build" and copy all the files in the React/confusion/build folder to the server.
+1. Run **npm build** and copy all the files in the React/confusion/build folder to the server.

    Or alternatively,

-2. Host the website on the JSON server: move all the files in the React/confusion/build folder the json-server/public folder, then run

-   "json-server --watch db.json -d 2000 -p 3001".
+2. Host the website on the JSON server: move all the files in the React/confusion/build folder to the json-server/public folder, then run **json-server --watch db.json -d 2000 -p 3001**.

    The website will be hosted on: http://localhost:3001.